kubernetes-sigs/gateway-api/site-src/api-types/tlsroute.md

 - [ParentRefs][parentRef] - Define which Gateways this Route wants to be attached to.
-- [Hostnames][hostname] (optional) - Define a list of hostnames to use for matching the SNI (Server Name Indication) of a TLS request.
+- [Hostnames][hostname] (optional) - Define a list of hostnames to use for matching the SNI (Server Name Indication) of a TLS handshake.
-- [Rules][tlsrouterule] - Define a list of rules to perform actions against matching TLS requests.
+- [Rules][tlsrouterule] - Define a list of rules to perform actions against matching TLS handshake.
 For TLSRoute this is limited to which [backendRefs][backendRef] should be used.

 ### Attaching to Gateways